| The Outer Side of Life: A Poetry and Prose Anthology

 medieval literature and writing at Winthrop University and says that most

 of her creative writing takes place in her checkbook.
-Recent work has appeared
+Recent work has

-cat Mishka make trouble in Rock Hill, SC.
+her cat Mishka make trouble in Rock Hill, SC.
 Patsy Kennedy

 Lain lives in Hubert, NC.
-She has had several short stories
+She has had several short stories in

-in The Daily News of Jacksonville, NC.
+The Daily News of Jacksonville, NC.
 Several of her short stories

 appeared in the Art Council’s 2008 New River High Tide.
-She placed
+She

-also published several poems and a few short stories in a senior group’s
+has also published several poems and a few short stories in a senior group’s

 annual publication, Ol’ Timers’ Tales.
 Blanche L.

-Ledford’s work has appeared in Mountain High, Southern Mist,
+Ledford’s work has appeared in Mountain High, Southern

-crafting stories and gardening.
+culinary arts, crafting stories and gardening.
 Brenda Kay

 Ledford is a member of North Carolina Writers’ Network and